keileyn/shipment_simulation/README.md

-# Shipment Simulation
+# Shipment Simulation Calculator
 #### Video Demo: <URL HERE>

 ## Overview
-Shipment Simulation is a Python-based application designed to assist production planners, supply chain managers, and manufacturers in estimating the completion date of a shipment based on various work schedules.
+Shipment Simulation Calculator is a Python-based application designed to assist production planners, supply chain managers, and manufacturers in estimating the completion date of a shipment based on various work schedules.
 By inputting key manufacturing details, users can quickly determine production timelines and optimize scheduling decisions.

 This tool provides a user-friendly graphical interface using **Tkinter** and includes a **tkcalendar** widget for date selection.
 The application also integrates **Pillow** for handling images.
 Users can enter product-specific details such as the total production quantity, hourly production rate, hours per shift details, and the number of working days per week.
 The system then calculates the estimated completion date while accounting for weekends in 5-day and 6-day work weeks.